Learn About GDPR and Website Compliance

 - the identity of the organization processing data;

 - the purposes for which the data is being processed;

 - the type of data that will be processed;

 - the possibility to withdraw the given consent (for example, an unsubscribe link at the end of an email)

 - if the consent is related to an international transfer, the possible risks of data transfers to third countries.

-Below is an example of how you can communicate and receive a valid consent:
+Below is one of the GDPR cookie consent banner examples you can use to communicate different cookie preferences and receive a valid consent:

 - Consent should be affirmative, specific and unambiguous

 - Purpose of processing and notification of profiling